 The next morning the avalanche bombs were going off fast and furious for a couple of hours.
 Our dog Sammy is terrified of fireworks so that was another unfortunate thing we had to deal with.
 The lifts were on a snow safety hold so we got started a bit late.

 We started on the Hogsback Express and Skyline Express on the frontside.
 These have a nice variety of intermediate and advanced runs.
 A lot of these runs are lighted for night skiing.
-This was all AiRung could handle due to the very deep and heavy snow so she stayed there while I explored the rest of the mountain.
+This was all AiRung could handle due to the very deep and heavy snow.
+So she stayed back with Sammy while I explored the rest of the mountain.

 Frontside terrain at Stevens Pass, December 2017